nwilliams030/DS-Unit-3-Sprint-1-Software-Engineering/sprint1/sprint-challenge/challenge.md

 - What, in your opinion, is an important part of code reviews?
 That is, what is something you pay attention to when you review code, and that you appreciate when others do the same for your code?

+  In my opinion, the most important part of code reviews is paying attention to the delivery of your critiques.
+You could have perfect insight into someone elses' code, and not communicate well with them, and therefore achieve little in a code review.
+I would say that the second most important thing to me is thoughtful communication about the clarity of my comments, and explanations for my code.
+This might appear to have the highest input time for the littlest payoff, but in reality I think it's one of the best ways to learn.
+I appreciate it greatly both when others do this for me as well as when I get the opportunity to do this for them.

 - We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
 How could containers help us improve this situation?

+  Containers have a ton of great functions - generally they'll improve your companies effeciency!
+First off, they're essential to local reproducibility.
+  This means that anyone on any computer can experience code in a universal way.
+  Second, containers are amazing for your company's scale.
+Using containers, it's so much easier to repeat tasks quickly.

 Answer both of these questions (baseline ~5 sentences) here in text.